-This design procedure seeks to control the junction temperature of M1 under both static and transient conditions by selecting the device's package, cooling, $R{DS(on)}$ , current limit, fault timeout, and power limit.
-The following procedure assumes that a unit running at full load and maximum ambient temperature experiences a brief input power interruption sufficient to discharge $C_0$ , but short enough to keep M1 from cooling.
-A full $C_0$ recharge then takes place.
+This design procedure seeks to control the junction temperature of M1 under both static and transient conditions by selecting the device's package, cooling, R{DSON} , current limit, fault timeout, and power limit.
+The following procedure assumes that a unit running at full load and maximum ambient temperature experiences a brief input power interruption sufficient to discharge C_O , but short enough to keep M1 from cooling.
+A full C_O recharge then takes place.
 Adjust this procedure to fit your application and design criteria.
-See SLVC033 for a calculation tool to help with this process.

-This procedure assumes that $C_O$ is the only load during inrush.
+This procedure assumes that C_O is the only load during inrush.
 Only simple first-order thermal models, natural convection and a large PCB pad for M1 are assumed.
 The assumptions build generous safety margins into the design to allow for the inherent inaccuracies of the models and variations of real-world conditions.